-What’s the Deal with Retirement Planning for Women?
-Hot off the press, it’s my first book!
+My 1st book: What’s the Deal with Retirement Planning for Women?

 When I was 10, my family moved from upstate New York to Harrodsburg – the birthplace of Kentucky.
 It was a small town in the central Bluegrass Region, right in the heart of horse country.
 James Harrod (a compatriot of Daniel Boone) founded the town back in 1774.
 It was the first permanent settlement west of the Allegheny Mountains.
 It was a wonderful place to spend my middle school years, but the summers were brutally hot and incredibly humid.